avishek376/tracking_number_service/README.md

-     For accessing the request hit the below URL: http://venv-ebdjango.eba-f9fhahut.ap-south-1.elasticbeanstalk.com/next-tracking-number/ **NOTE**::
+     For accessing the request hit the below URL: http://venv-ebdjango.eba-f9fhahut.ap-south-1.elasticbeanstalk.com/next-tracking-number/

+**NOTE**::
+I am using AWS free tier and some of the servies doesn't work seamlessly all the time.
+You might get a Django error on prod site.

 We can improve the service by providing gunicorn,celery and async also ...tried also on EC2 instance but got error, due to the time constraint